Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Empirical application

-The logarithms of real GDP, GDP deflator, and producer price index are clearly nonstationary (the series are not shown) and hence need to be detrended before fitting a GMVAR model to the series.
-We detrended the logarithm of the real GDP by separating its cyclical component from the trend with the one-sided Hodrick-Prescott (HP) filter and then considering the cyclical component.\footnote{The one-sided HP filter was obtained from the two-sided HP filter by applying the filter up to horizon $t$, taking the last observation, and repeating this procedure for the full sample $t=1,...,T$.
-In order to allow the series to start from any phase of the cycle, we applied the one-sided filter to the full available sample from 1947Q1 to 2021Q4 before extracting our sample period from it.
-We computed the two-sided HP filter with the R package lpirfs \citep{lpirfs} by using the standard smoothing parameter value of $1600$.
-For robustness, we also considered the first differences and the linear projection filter proposed by \cite{Hamilton:2018}.
-But they led to generalized impulse response functions where supposedly contractionary monetary policy shocks seemed to have significant, persistent expansionary effects on real GDP (not shown).
-Hence, we preferred the HP filter.} It is thereby implicitly assumed that the monetary policy shock does not have permanent effects on real output.
-We detrended the logarithms of the price variables by taking the first difference and multiplying it by hundred, so that the resulting series approximate the percentage growth rates.
+The GMVAR model requires stationary data, so the logarithms of the real GDP, GDP deflator, and producer price index need to be detrended.
+We detrend the logarithm of the real GDP by separating its cyclical component from the trend with the backward-looking Hodrick-Prescott (HP) filter and then considering the cyclical component.\footnote{The backward-looking HP filter was obtained from the two-sided HP filter by applying the filter up to horizon $t$, taking the last observation, and repeating this procedure for the full sample $t=1,...,T$.
+In order to allow the series to start from any phase of the cycle, we applied the backward-looking filter to the full available sample from 1947Q1 to 2021Q4 before extracting our sample period from it.
+We computed the two-sided HP filter with the R package lpirfs \citep{lpirfs} by using the standard smoothing parameter value of $1600$. } It is thereby implicitly assumed that the monetary policy shock does not have permanent effects on real output.
+The logarithms of the price variables are detrended by taking the first difference and multiplying it by hundred, so the resulting series approximate the percentage growth rates.
 The interest rate variable is treated as stationary.

 The series are presented in the first four top panels of Figure~\ref{fig:seriesplot} with the shaded areas indicating the periods of NBER based U.S. recessions.
-Throughout, we refer to the variables as $GDP$ (output), $GDPDEF$ (prices), $PPI$ (commodity prices), and $RATE$ (interest rate) without making it explicit that some of them are detrended.
+Throughout, we refer to the variables as GDP (output), GDPDEF (prices), PPI (commodity prices), and RATE (interest rate) without making it explicit that some of them are detrended.
 The (S)GMVAR model of autoregressive order $p$ and $M$ mixture components is referred to as (S)GMVAR($p,M$) model.

 We select the order of our GMVAR model by first finding a suitable autoregressive order for a linear Gaussian VAR; that is, a GMVAR($p,1$) model.
 The AIC is minimized by the order $p=3$, suggesting that this might be the appropriate lag order for modelling autocorrelation.
 So we estimate a GMVAR($3,2$) model, which we find superior to the linear VAR.
 Graphical quantile residual diagnostics reveal that our GMVAR($3,2$) model adequately captures the autocorrelation structure of the series, but some of the conditional heteroskedasticity and excess kurtosis is not captured.
 In our view, the overall adequacy of the model is, nevertheless, reasonable enough for further analysis.
 Details on the model selection and quantile residual diagnostics are given in Appendix~\ref{sec:details}.